-1- Major Examinations are held in two parts: Written and oral.
-In these examinations students are responsible for the core and one of the special subjects of a specialization area.
+5. DQE is held in two parts: written and oral.
+In these examinations, students are responsible for the core and one of the special subjects of a specialization area.
+The core and special subjects of the specialization areas together with the related courses are given in the second part of this guidebook.